-- Manufactured housing site condominiums. - Condotels A project may not be operated or managed as a hotel, motel or similar commercial entity as evidenced by meeting one or more of the following criteria: - The HOA is licensed as a hotel, motel or hospitality entity. - The HOA or project's legal documents require owners to make their units available for rental pooling (daily or otherwise). - The HOA or project's legal documents require unit owners to share profits from the rental of units with the HOA, management company, resort or hotel rental company. - Timeshare, fractional or incremental ownership. - Projects with properties that are not real estate, such as houseboat projects. - Commercial space Projects where more than 35% of the project area can be for commercial usage.
+- Manufactured housing site condominiums. - Condotels A project may not be operated or managed as a hotel, motel or similar commercial entity as evidenced by meeting one or more of the following criteria: - The HOA is licensed as a hotel, motel or hospitality entity. - The HOA or project's legal documents restrict owners' ability to occupy the unit during any part of the year. - The HOA or project's legal documents require owners to make their units available for rental pooling (daily or otherwise). - The HOA or project's legal documents require unit owners to share profits from the rental of units with the HOA, management company, resort or hotel rental company. - Timeshare, fractional or incremental ownership. - Projects with properties that are not real estate, such as houseboat projects. - Commercial space Projects where more than 35% of the project area can be for commercial usage.
 Commercial parking facilities can be excluded from the commercial space calculation. - Single-entity ownership Projects in which a single entity (the same individual, investor group, partnership or corporation) owns more than the following total number of units in the project: - Projects with 5 to 20 units 2 units. - Projects with 21 or more units 20%. - Units currently subject to any rental or lease arrangement must be included in the calculation.
-This includes lease arrangements containing provisions for the future purchase of units such as lease-purchase and rent-toown arrangements.
+This includes lease arrangements containing provisions for the future purchase of units such as lease-purchase and rent-to-own arrangements.